dai-anna/DRLvsDLrecommenders/README.md

 |  GRU-SA2C   |   0.0   |   0.0   |  N/A   |
 |     BPR     |   0.207392   |   N/A   |  0.000268  |

-> We are reporting NDCG and HR @ 5 for the DRL models.
+> We are reporting NDCG, HR and MAP @ 10 for all models.

 ## ⚙️ Reproduce our Study
 > Note: CUDA will be required for the code to work!
 Some of the models are memory and compute intensive.